Your Website Is Your Best Reservation Tool — If It Works

 - Menu accessible in one click from the homepage

-- Hours and location immediately findable — do not make guests hunt
+- Hours and location immediately findable — don't make guests hunt

 - Photography that sells the atmosphere and the food